2012 Transformative Learning Conference • April 5, 2012

-The goal for the 2012 Transformative Learning Conference is to help the University of Central Oklahoma problem-solve through Transformative Learning.
-At this year’s conference UCO will be the client; our faculty, staff and students will be the consultants.
-Participants will be able to creatively share solutions to challenges regarding the development of academic majors, university programs and campus initiatives that can effectively integrate the 'Central Six' in a meaningful way.
+The goal for the 2012 Transformative Learning Conference is to help problem-solve through Transformative Learning.
+At this year’s conference universities/colleges will be the client; faculty, staff and students will be the consultants.
+Participants will be able to creatively share solutions to challenges regarding the development of academic majors, university programs and campus initiatives that can effectively integrate the 'Central Six' tenets in a meaningful way.

 How will this conference work:

-UCO faculty, staff and students will submit the challenges prior to the conference that they have experienced or observed regarding the transformative learning process.
-The questions were reviewed by the conference committee and panels will be formed to discuss each question.
-Faculty, staff and students will have the opportunity to participate as discussion group members.
+Faculty, staff and students will submit the challenges prior to the conference that they have experienced or observed regarding the transformative learning process.
+These questions will be reviewed by the conference committee and panels will be formed to discuss each question.
+Faculty, staff and students will have the opportunity to apply to participate as discussion group members.
 Each panel will have a moderator and two writers.
-To participate as a writer or as a discussion group member, visit the Call for Discussion Participants and Writers.
 This process reflects the conference title.
-We will engage Central through the submission of challenges that exist on campus; we will innovate through deliberation and collaboration amongst participation; and will solve the challenges that exist.
+We will engage through the submission of challenges that exist on campuses; we will innovate through discussion and collaboration amongst participation; and will solve the challenges that exist.
 The call for questions closes on February 21, 2012.

 Moderators: Scholars and educators in their own right, moderators keep the conversation moving in the discussion sessions.
 It is their job to elicit comments and critical perspectives from discussion group members and to direct discussion to some resolution that can be captured in written articles.
 The conference committee has selected these individuals from our campus community who have shown commitment and leadership in the six tenets of transformative learning.

-Student Presentations: Students were encouraged to submit their answer to the question, "How was I transformed at UCO?"
+Student Presentations: Students were encouraged to submit their answer to the question, "How was I transformed?"
 The Transformative Learning Conference Committee will select 12 students to share their transformative experiences during the 2012 conference.
 These students will be included in “video testimonials” that will play continuously during the first hour of the lunch break during the conference in constitution hall.
 From these 12 students, we will select 6 students to participate in a transformative learning discussion panel that will take place in constitution hall before the afternoon conference sessions.
-For questions regarding student presentations, please contact Jarrett Jobe, Executive Director of Student Leadership, at 405-974-2626 or via email at email@example.com.
+For questions regarding student presentations, please contact email@example.com or 405.974.5570.

 Questions and Comments: